BardLaudian/bld_karting/README.md

 </table>

 # Thanks
 If you have downloaded the script I hope you enjoy it.
-This script is made for <a href="https://discord.gg/aK3CK8CDxP">La Linea RP</a>
+You can see my <a href="https://bardlaudian.tebex.io/">store</a>